Antonio

 Character Profile – At a Glance

-- Role: A sea captain and former enemy of Orsino, the rescuer and devoted companion of Sebastian — and the play's most articulate voice of unconditional love, whose devotion makes him both the most generous and the most exposed figure in Illyria.
+- Role: A sea captain and former enemy of Orsino, the rescuer and devoted companion of Sebastian.
+He is the play's most articulate voice of unconditional love, and his devotion makes him both the most generous and the most exposed figure in Illyria.

-- Key Traits: Loyal, courageous, openly devoted, generous to the point of self-endangerment, and capable — when betrayed — of one of Shakespeare's most painful protests against ingratitude.
+- Key Traits: Loyal, courageous, openly devoted, and generous to the point of self-endangerment.
+When he believes himself betrayed, he is capable of one of Shakespeare's most painful protests against ingratitude.

-- The Core Conflict: A wanted man in Orsino's territory who follows Sebastian into the city anyway, gives him his purse, fights for him in a street brawl, and is then arrested and apparently denied by the very person he has saved — except that the person denying him is Viola in disguise, mistaken for her twin.
+- The Core Conflict: A wanted man in Orsino's territory who follows Sebastian into the city anyway, gives him his purse, and fights for him in a street brawl.
+He is then arrested and, as it seems, denied by the very person he has saved – except that the person denying him is Viola in disguise, mistaken for her twin.

-- Key Actions: Insists on accompanying Sebastian ashore in 2.1 despite his enemies in Orsino's court; gives him his purse for safekeeping in 3.3; intervenes in the duel between Sir Andrew and "Cesario" in 3.4 and is arrested; confronts Viola believing she is Sebastian and is devastated by her apparent denial; speaks the "witchcraft drew me hither" speech to Orsino in 5.1; sees Sebastian and Viola together at last and vanishes from the play without a final line.
+- Key Actions: Insists on accompanying Sebastian ashore in A2S1 despite his enemies in Orsino's court, and gives him his purse for safekeeping in A3S3.
+He intervenes in the duel between Sir Andrew and "Cesario" in A3S4 and is arrested, then is devastated when Viola, believing she is Sebastian, appears to deny him.
+He speaks the "witchcraft drew me hither" speech to Orsino in A5S1, sees the twins reunited, and vanishes from the play without a final line.

 - Famous Quote: